The High Line Network is a group of infrastructure reuse projects—and the people who are helping them come to life.

 Infrastructure reuse projects can bring tremendous social, environmental, and economic benefits to our cities.
 We want these benefits to reach as many people as possible, especially longtime residents of neighboring communities.
 Together, the network is exploring how to make these projects truly equitable public spaces.

-What I hope the High Line has done is make the crazy credible.
+What I hope the High Line has done is make the impossible possible.
 The network helps all of us learn from each other so that our spaces can reach their full potential.

 Robert Hammond,Co-founder & Executive Director, Friends of the High Line